 The Commission operates under the direction of the North Carolina Department of Administration pursuant to G.S.
 143A-6(b) and (c) and is one of three advocacy agencies housed within the department.
 The Commission employs an executive director to carry out the day-to-day responsibilities and business of the Commission.
 The executive director serves at the pleasure of the Commission membership and is subject to legislative or other funds that would accrue to the Commission.
-The executive director is empowered to hire additional staff and consultants to assist in the discharge of his responsibilities, as determined by the Commission, in accordance with the administrative, budget, and management policies of the North Carolina Department of Administration.
-Additionally, the executive director performs all other administrative duties under the guidance of the Secretary of the North Carolina Department of Administration, with respect to state regulations, statutes, and general government policy.
+The executive director is empowered to hire additional staff and consultants to assist in the discharge of his responsibilities, as determined by the Commission, in accordance with the administrative, budget, and management policies of the North Carolina Department of Administrative duties under the guidance of the Secretary of the North Carolina Department of Administration, with respect to state regulations, statutes, and general government policy.